Who We Are & What We Do

 Our charity is run by volunteers and a small paid staff, all of whom are parents of children with autism.
 Our work is informed by our wider community, including our members, adults with ASD, autism professionals and researchers.

 We host a number of live events to support families.
-Local support groups provide people a chance to meet and exchange information and experiences with others.
+Local events provide people a chance to meet and exchange information and experiences with others.
 They often feature a talk by a local practitioner or parent.

 Thinking Autism Roadshows generally feature three speakers, are free to members and offer a chance for participants to learn and socialize.